 The optimistic side of me is interested in pursuing the second possibility; the pessimistic side of me is interested in how to minimize the cognitive shrapnel implicit in the first possibility.

 More generally, my research has to do with designing systems that enable groups of people to interact coherently and productively.
 Originally focused on online systems for distributed groups, the scope of my work has expanded to include real world environments ranging from rooms to cities.

 My aim is to apply social computing ideas to cognitive systems, smart rooms, smart grids, and smarter cities and other things that may benefit from smartness.
 My view -- and a perspective I push within IBM -- is that much of the smartness that will come to infuse our systems and infrastructure will come from people rather than from digital systems.

 Stepping back a bit farther, I am interested in topics such as genre theory, pattern languages, urban design, real and virtual communities, and the sociology of human-human interaction, all of which inform my approach to systems design.
 I've been at IBM since June '97; before that I spent 9 years at Apple, and before that 5 years in a now-defunct startup that competed with another startup called Lotus.

 If you are looking for a 'bio blurb' with achievements:

 Thomas Erickson is a research scientist at the IBM T. J. Watson Research Center.
 A cognitive scientist and designer, he observes and studies how people interact with technology, and uses what he learns to design new technologies and systems.
-Over the course of his career, Erickson has authored over forty patents, published over a hundred articles, edited two books, and participated in the design of systems ranging from research prototypes to commercial products.
+Over the course of his career, Erickson has authored over forty-five patents, published over a hundred articles, edited two books, and participated in the design of systems ranging from research prototypes to commercial products.
 He was named a Fellow of the Association for Computing Machinery (ACM) in 2009 for his contributions to interaction design and social computing and for outstanding service to ACM.